pblack/docs/content/faq/what-versions-of-hugo-do-you-support.md

 ---
-date: 2016-07-18T15:51:00Z
+date: '2016-07-18T15:51:00Z'
-description: ""
+description: ''
-tags: ["hugo", "version"]
+tags:
+- hugo
+- version
-title: "What versions of Hugo do you support?"
+title: What versions of Hugo do you support?
 menu:
   faq:
-    name: "What version of Hugo do you support? "
+    name: 'What version of Hugo do you support? '
     weight: 7

 ---